 Assistant Coach of Debate

 Fleming has received numerous awards for his work in education and social entrepreneurship.
 The Georgia Center for Nonprofits selected Fleming as a 2016 recipient of the Georgia ’30 Under 30′ award for emerging nonprofit leaders.
 In 2017, Fleming was inducted into Outstanding Atlanta – an annual award for 10 of Atlanta’s most accomplished leaders.
 In 2018, Fleming was inducted into LEAD Atlanta – Atlanta’s premier network of emerging leaders.
 In 2018, Fleming was also honored by Power 30 Under 30 and selected by the Atlanta Regional Commission as one of 50 community leaders to join the Regional Leadership Institute.
 Also, in 2018, Fleming was among the 50 world leaders selected by the Schusterman Foundation to converge in Israel for a global leadership program.
 Atlanta Tribune also recognized Brandon as an Atlanta Gamechanger in the 2018 edition of Who’s Who in Black Atlanta.
 In 2019, Fleming received an honorary resolution from the Georgia House of Representatives, as well as a community leadership recognition from the Atlanta Hawks and Crown Royal.
 He was also named the 2019 Modern Man of Distinction by Black Enterprise.
-He received the Education Advocate Award from Urban League of Greater Atlanta, induction into Georgia Trend Magazine’s 40 Under 40, and was featured on the cover of Simply Buckhead Magazine as one of Atlanta’s Rising Stars.
+He received the Education Advocate Award from Urban League of Greater Atlanta, was featured on the cover of Georgia Trend Magazine as a 40 Under 40 inductee and was featured on the cover of Simply Buckhead Magazine as one of Atlanta’s Rising Stars.
 Most notable, Fleming made history as an elected speaker for the inaugural International Day of Education at the United Nations General Assembly and was named to the 2020 Forbes 30 Under 30 list.